fedeoliv/docker-spark-kafka/README.md

 > For better experience, you can run the containers in detached mode with the `-d` flag.

+### Kafka producer

+The repository contains a `producer.kafka` file definition for the production of fake Kafka messages with random values.
+To use it, open the file on Visual Studio Code and make sure you have the [Tools for Apache Kafka®](https://marketplace.visualstudio.com/items?itemName=jeppeandersen.vscode-kafka) extension installed.

+Use the extension to create a new cluster, then click on `Produce record` or `Produce record x 10`.
+Once it's done, the Spark application will be ready to consume those generated menssages.

 ### Spark app deployment

 Access a Spark worker container: